LPardue/draft-pardue-http-identity-digest/draft-pardue-http-identity-digest.md

 {{!RFC7405}}.
 This includes the rules: LF (line feed)

-This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing: Boolean, Byte Sequence, Dictionary, Integer, and List.
+This document uses the following terminology from {{Section 3 of !STRUCTURED-FIELDS=RFC9651}} to specify syntax and parsing: Byte Sequence, Dictionary, Integer, and List.

 The definitions "representation", "selected representation", "representation data", "representation metadata", "user agent" and "content" in this document